-Tea houses cost around 100-200 Nepali Rupee along the trail depending upon seasons and types of tea houses.
+Tea houses cost around 100-200 Nepali Rupees along the trail depending upon the seasons and types of tea houses.
 However, prices rise the further you go along the trail and can hit 1,000 to 2,000 rupees at Gorak Shep.
-The lodges have clean rooms and bed.
+The lodges have clean rooms and beds.
 Toilets and bathrooms are outside.
 Taking hot showers will cost you in the range of 2 to 6 USD.

 Insurance for Everest Base Camp 16 Days Trek

 Altitude makes a big difference compared to other Holiday Destinations.
 You will never predict what’s coming.
 You may suffer from severe illness and High Altitude Sickness.
 Other Mishap also may occur during the trek.
 So Travel insurance is a must for treks in high altitudes.

 Your insurance should cover expenses for sickness, injury.
 You should also enlist evacuations for immediate rescue in the insurance policy.
 The Travel Insurance for 30 days will cost you around 150 dollars.

 Hiring a Guide and Porter for 16 Days EBC Trek